 5. Run maintenance on your Mac

 There are several maintenance tasks you can run on your Mac that may fix problems with the clipboard and prevent future problems.
-These tasks include freeing up RAM, reindexing Spotlight, repairing permissions, and running maintenance scripts.
-I use CleanMyMac X to perform all these maintenance routines.
-It’s a handy Mac utility that clears out junk files and optimises Mac.
+These tasks include reindexing Spotlight, repairing permissions, and freeing up purgeable space.
+I use CleanMyMac to perform all these maintenance routines and flushing DNS cache as well as managing login and background items.
+It’s a handy cleaner app that clears out junk files and optimizes Mac.
 Here’s how to use it:

 You can run other routines as well to fix possible performance issues and keep your Mac as good as new.